lucasprag/blog/_posts/2020-06-22-fish-the-shell.md

 As a result, in order to run a bash script you need to explicitly run it on bash, for example `bash script.sh`.

 This is not a big deal for me compared with the benefits I listed above, but I understand that it can be quite annoying.

----

-[Fish](https://fishshell.com/) is not new, but it can be new to you as it was to me.
-If you like to try new programming things, I suggest fish. 🐠

-I hope you enjoyed this post, please ping on twitter if you have any question, suggestion or just say hi. 👋